veken1199/Simple-Flask-Cart/README.md

 #### Run the tests:
 ```
-// Use nosetests to run the tests
+// Use nosetests to run the tests: in virtualenv
 nosetests

+// In windows
+python -m nose
 ```